Miniaturised transmissive multi-plane light converters via laser-written geometric phase holograms cascaded in glass

-Scattering losses result from uncontrolled scattering of light from nanogratings.
-Light lost in this way is typically scattered across a wide range of angles, leading to a low intensity background at the output plane.
-There are two ways forward to suppress this uncontrolled scattering: (i) by optimising the writing parameters to generate nanogratings of higher uniformity, which has been shown to enable transmission of up to 90\% in the visible range~\cite{drevinskas2017high,ohfuchi2017characteristic}; (ii) by switching to a recently discovered different class of birefringent glass modification known as Type X, originating from the formation of randomly distributed nanopores in silica glass~\cite{sakakura2020ultralow}.
-Type X modification is reported to provide ultralow scattering loss and up to 99\% transmission in the visible.
-That said, we note that a potential drawback of Type X modifications is the weak birefringence of each laser-written layer, meaning potentially tens of layers are required to create a half wave-plate.
-This thickness may in turn limit the spatial resolution achievable, leading to less compact devices.
+Further enhancement in the light processing efficiency of the phase masks is also possible via additional optimisation of the laser writing parameters.
+For example, uncontrolled scattering from the nanogratings is currently the major source of loss.
+There are two ways forward to suppress this uncontrolled scattering: (i) by optimising the writing parameters to generate nanogratings of higher uniformity, which has been shown to enable transmissivity of up to ${t\sim0.9}$ in the visible range~\cite{drevinskas2017high,ohfuchi2017characteristic}; (ii) by switching to a recently discovered different class of birefringent glass modification known as Type X, originating from the formation of randomly distributed nanopores in silica glass~\cite{sakakura2020ultralow}.
+Type X modification is reported to provide ultralow scattering loss with up to ${t=0.99}$ transmission in the visible.